-When it comes to employees’ productivity and eliminating stressful atmosphere, a healthy workplace is the ideal solution for positive outcome.
-The most important thing that has the greatest influence on the employee’s motivations and happiness is the healthy environment they work in.
+When it comes to employees’ productivity and eliminating stressful atmosphere, a healthy workplace is the ideal solution for positive outcomes.
+The most important thing that has the greatest influence on the employee’s motivations and happiness is the healthy and positive workplace environment they work in.

-As for a company, a healthy workplace environment is a great factor that leads to increase the company’s business sales, increases employee’s productivity which in turn reduces absenteeism related costs, medical claims, workers’ compensation and turnover.
+As for a company, a healthy workplace environment is a great factor that leads to an increase in the company’s business sales, and increases employee productivity which in turn reduces absenteeism-related costs, medical claims, workers’ compensation, and turnover.

 So here are some key tips to guarantee a healthy environment for employees.

 Although team members may work closely on projects, negative effects could happen sometimes.
 You need to find a way to create a positive and effective working space that is just the right size: small enough for everyone to work closely, but with enough room for everyone to work comfortably.
 Everyone needs their own space with the tools they need to reach the desired results, but still be able to work with other team members.

 A lot of health issues happen because of sitting for long periods of time, so a convenient and comfortable desk is a must.
 Many companies bring standing desks for their employees.
 These desks allow you to be able to sit or stand, where you can move around and keep your body active throughout the working day, and it’s not healthy to be on your feet all day as well.
 And if you have a traditional desk, remember to have a healthy balance of sitting and standing and to move around every once in a while.

 Having bad air in the workplace can make you lose concentration.
 Getting air purifiers is important to keep at various parts of the office which should have a HEPA filter to catch and filtrate dust particles in the air.
 This is an important way to create a better working environment.